Ned Rorem: 1940–1948: Emerging composer

-He attended the School of Music of Northwestern University in 1940, studying composition with Alfred Nolte and piano with Harold Van Horne.
+Rorem attended the School of Music of Northwestern University in 1940, studying composition with Alfred Nolte and piano with Harold Van Horne.
 Under the latter he focused on standard repertoire by Bach, Beethoven and Chopin, but transferred to the Curtis Institute of Music in 1942.
-At Curtis he studied composition and orchestration under Gian Carlo Menotti and counterpoint under Rosario Scalero.
+There, he studied composition and orchestration under Gian Carlo Menotti and counterpoint under Rosario Scalero.
 He had numerous compositions premiered, including The 70th Psalm (1943), a choral piece with orchestral accompaniment, and a Piano Sonata for Four Hands.
 Considering Scalero unprogressive, he left Curtis after a year; his parents disagreed with the decision and ceased providing him a regular allowance.
 Moving to New York in late 1943, to support himself he took a job as copyist for the composer Virgil Thomson, with whom he also studied orchestration and prosody.
-Via a mutual friend, he became aquatinted with the conductor and composer Leonard Bernstein who introduced him to Aaron Copland.
+Via a mutual friend, he became acquainted with the conductor and composer Leonard Bernstein, and Bernstein introduced him to Aaron Copland.
 Rorem later attended two of the Tanglewood Music Center's summer sessions to study with Copland.
-He later remarked in an article of The New York Times: "Well, I took the job with Virgil, became an instant fan of Aaron and Lenny, and for the next 42 years with many an up and a down I've remained staunch friends with all three men.
+Rorem later remarked in an article of The New York Times: "Well, I took the job with Virgil, became an instant fan of Aaron and Lenny, and for the next 42 years with many an up and a down I've remained staunch friends with all three men.
 Some weekend!"

 Later in 1943 he enrolled in the Juilliard School and studied composition with Bernard Wagenaar.
 Rorem graduated from Juilliard with a Bachelor of Arts in 1946 and a Master of Music in 1948.
 While a student he worked as a piano accompanist for performers such as the dancer Martha Graham and the singer Éva Gauthier.
 Due to his interest in literature he became increasingly interested in composing art songs, and also wrote incidental music, ballet music and music for a puppet show.
 In 1948, his song The Lordly Hudson on a poem by Goodman won the Music Library Association's published song of the year award.
 That same year, his orchestral Overture in C won a Gershwin Prize and was premiered by New York Philharmonic under Mishel Piastro in May 1948.
 The positive reception of both these compositions was an important milestone in his career as an emerging composer.